 Note also that, as of April 1, 2008, international adoptions are regulated through the Hague Adoption Convention.
 The treaty governs U.S. federal government oversight of domestic adoption agencies and international adoption policies.
 This oversight is intended to protect children, biological parents and adoptive parents from unethical adoption practices, including international child abductions and adoption scams.

 Agencies dealing in international adoption must now be certified by the State Department and adopting parents must prove to the State Department a variety of things:

-A stepparent adoption is when a parent's new spouse adopts the parent's child from a different partner.
+A stepparent adoption occurs when a parent's new spouse adopts the parent's child from a different partner.
 The process is simple compared to traditional adoption if the birth parents both consent.
-If one of the parents does not consent or cannot be found, however, then an attorney will need to be involved and there is a significant amount of time and paper work involved.
+If one of the parents does not consent or cannot be found, however, then an attorney will need to be involved and there is a significant amount of time and paperwork involved.